nuagenetworks/nuage-metroae/Documentation/SETUP.md

    Execute the command: `ssh-keygen`.
 3. Follow the prompts.
 It is normal to accept all defaults.
 4. Copy the SSH public key to the MetroAG User's authorized keys file.
-   Execute the command: `ssh-copy-id localhost`
+   Execute the command: `ssh-copy-id localhost`.
 #### For Root User
 1. Login to the Ansible Host as the Root User.
 2. Generate SSH keys.